University of Georgia

 Foohey comes to Athens from the Cardozo School of Law at Yeshiva University, where she was honored with the Distinguished Professor Award in 2024.
 Foohey previously was a professor of law at Indiana University Maurer School of Law, where she taught for seven years.
 While at Indiana, she served as advisory board chair for the Center for Law, Society & Culture.
 She was also recognized with several teaching awards, including the 2019 Wallace Teaching Award, the 2018 Trustees’ Teaching Award and the 2017 Gavel Award, in addition to being named the 2020 Outstanding Interactive Professor.
 From 2012 to 2014, she was a visiting assistant professor at the University of Illinois College of Law.

 Specializing in bankruptcy, commercial law, consumer finance and business law, Foohey’s scholarship primarily involves empirical studies of bankruptcy and related parts of the legal system, combining quantitative and qualitative interview-based research.
 She presently serves as a co-investigator on the Consumer Bankruptcy Law Project, a long-term research project studying persons who file bankruptcy.
 Data from this research project serve as the basis of her in-progress co-authored book Debt’s Grip: Risk and Consumer Bankruptcy, forthcoming with the University of California Press.
 Her work in business bankruptcy focuses on nonprofit entities, with a particular emphasis on how religious organizations use bankruptcy.
-Data from this project are included in her other in-progress book Forgive Us Our Debts: How Black Churches Use Bankruptcy As a Site of Resistance, forthcoming with the University of Chicago Press.
+Data from this project are included in her other in-progress book Forgive Us Our Debts: How Black Churches Use Bankruptcy to Survive, forthcoming with the University of Chicago Press.

 She is a co-author for Secured Transactions: A Systems Approach, a leading textbook on the topic, and for Commercial Transactions: A Systems Approach.
 Her recent scholarship includes the article “Silencing Litigation Through Bankruptcy” in the Virginia Law Review.
 Other leading journals publishing her work include the Southern California Law Review, the Boston College Law Review, the Notre Dame Law Review and Law & Contemporary Problems, among others.